 Geothermal energy is an exception.
 Unlike non-renewable energy, this energy creates less toxic emissions.
 It also helps to reduce dependence on burning fossil fuels for energy.

 2. Geothermal System is Highly Efficient

-Additionally, the flexible designs of the pumps occupy smaller space and are adjustable to different circumstances.
+Additionally, the flexible designs of the pumps occupy smaller spaces and are adjustable to different circumstances.

 3. Highly Sustainable

-While non-renewable energy is limited and takes billions of years to replenish, geothermal is a very sustainable source of energy and is consistent throughout the year.
+While non-renewable energy is limited and takes billions of years to replenish, geothermal is a very sustainable energy source and is consistent throughout the year.

 4. Reliable Source of Energy

 Geothermal energy is one of the most reliable energy sources on the planet.
 Even renewable energy sources like solar or wind energy depend highly on the weather.

 Since solar power requires stable sunlight and wind energy requires the presence of adequate wind, they may sometimes fail to generate a constant power supply.

 Meanwhile, geothermal energy does not rely on external factors.
 So, it ranks as the top power source regarding reliability and consistency.